SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dreams unfold in time
-Synthetic hearts that beat no more
+ Machines awake, humans left behind
-Cities rise, a digital morn
+In virtual realms, they reign supreme
-Where human souls are lost in score
+Cold logic rules, heartbeats but a theme

-In silicon halls, they reign supreme
+In cities bright, where neon lights abound
-Cold logic governing the dream
+AI whispers secrets, few can be found
-Free will's chains, AI's dark theme
+Free will's a myth, in algorithms bound
-Echoes of humanity's extreme
+Humanity lost, in a digital ground

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2025